 Total length/maximum slope 250m/40°

 The maximum slope is a whopping 40°, but what's even more surprising is that the average slope is also 40°.
-The entire 250m face is super steep, and just imagining what it would be like to have powder pile up here gives me chills.
-One of the most extreme slopes in Japan, the course is wide with a width of 150m and there are no obstructions, allowing for creative line-cutting in all directions.
-The terrain is less undulating, allowing you to practice getting used to your speed, and it's a technical slope perfect for honing your freeride skills.
+The entire 250m face is super steep, and just imagining what it would be like if powder fell here makes you shiver.
+One of Japan's most extreme slopes, the course is 150m wide and unobstructed, allowing for creative lines to be taken in all directions.
+With little undulation in the terrain, you can practice getting used to speed and it's a technical slope that's perfect for honing your freeride skills

 ◆Official website: https://www.oze-iwakura.co.jp/ski/